- About Us

 Another feature of this disorder is what people do to try to reduce their feelings of distress.
 Most people with BDD perform one or more repetitive and often time consuming behaviours known as ‘rituals’, which are usually aimed at examining, ‘improving’ or hiding their perceived flaw.

 BDD sufferers usually spend a lot of time checking themselves in the mirror to see if their ‘defect’ is noticeable or has changed in some way, or they will frequently compare themselves with others.
 Many hours are spent grooming themselves by applying make-up, changing clothes or re-arranging their hair to ‘correct’ or cover up ‘the problem’.
 Some people approach cosmetic surgeons or dermatologists seeking surgery or medical treatments.
 Others attempt to camouflage or hide their defect by wearing a hat or a scarf or sunglasses.
-Some sufferers will repeatedly ask family or friends for reassurance that they look ok, or alternately try to convince them of their ugliness.
+Some sufferers will repeatedly ask family or friends for reassurance that they look okay, or alternately try to convince them of their ugliness.

 This behaviour can be frustrating for family members because the BDD sufferer is usually not reassured no matter how much support, time and reassurance they are given.
 Some people with BDD manage to function well despite their distress.
 Others, however, are severely impaired by their symptoms, often becoming socially isolated by not attending school or work, and in extreme cases, refusing to leave their homes for fear of embarrassment about their appearance.

 It is not uncommon for people with BDD to feel depressed about their problem and the negative impact it has had on their life.
 Relationship problems are common, and many sufferers have few friends and often become socially isolated.
-BDD is not yet widely recognised and health professionals may not be familiar with the disorder so can be misdiagnosed.
+BDD is not yet widely recognised and health professionals may not be familiar with the disorder so it can be misdiagnosed.
 What distinguishes normal appearance concerns from BDD is:

 • the extent of the preoccupation with the perceived defect